 This is a switch found in the setting that switches between two operation modes of Stage Traxx.
 If it is off, Stage Traxx behaves like most other audio players.
-You tap on a song in a playlist and it will be loaded into the player.
+You tap on a song in a playlist and it will be loaded into the player and if you double tap on a song, playback will start.
 Playback will continue with the rest of the playlist.
 If you select another song while playback is running, it will be armed as the next song to play and after that playback will continue in the playlist from that position.
 You don't need to worry about the queue in this mode.

 If you enable the advanced queue mode, then the queue management is in your hands.
 You need to explicitly add songs to the queue and you are also responsible for changing the playback order in the queue.
 In this case, please read the rest of this chapter.